Skip to content

 ParameterDescription

-When using the Nemo command-line client, some options are available to override the export directives in the program, to set the output (base) directory, and to control if existing files should be overwritten.
+When using the Nemo command-line client, some cli options are available to override the export directives in the program, to set the output (base) directory, and to control if existing files should be overwritten.